j-chao/devops_workshops/README.md

 <img src="slides/images/jenkins_JCasC.png" width="250">

+## Workshop Goals

+Participants will understand fundamentally, the culture and goals of DevOps.

+They will also learn how to develop and operationalize modern, cloud-native applications with tools such as Docker, Kubernetes, OpenShift, and Jenkins.

+Participants will leave with the foundational skills necessary to containerize, deploy, orchestrate, and maintain applications in the cloud.

 ## Workshop Format
 This workshop is structured into 4 different components, where each component will build off of knowledge learned in previous ones:
 - Containers